‘Frobisher Crescent helps to relate, because of its non-directional plan, the converging axes of north and south Barbican’.

 These are the plans for flats in Frobisher Crescent which Chamberlin Powell and Bon designed for their 1959 report to the City Corporation.
 [Click them to see larger versions.]

 Below podium level, the architects designed a shopping arcade to follow the curve of the Arts Centre.
 But there are no shops.
-It never took off as a shopping precinct and nowadays the lower corridor is mainly used as offices by the Arts Centre.
+It never took off as a shopping precinct and nowadays the lower corridor is mainly used as offices by the Barbican Centre.

 During most of its history, Frobisher Crescent has been occupied by the City of London Business School.
 For decades, if you stood in the empty sculpture court and looked up, what you saw instead of windows, were rows of louvred wooden shutters.
 You only needed the distant howl of a wolf to complete the picture of a sad building.

 But in 2010-11, the top three floors of Frobisher Crescent were converted into attractive flats.
 The development was carried out by The United House Group and the flats were sold by the City.
 This is the most exciting new development at the Barbican since … well, since the Barbican.